asaulys/scratchpad/src/python/collect_stats/README.md

 ## Known Issues
 - Tests will not work without being copied/moved alongside netstat.py
 - Bazel configuration is not yet functional.
-This will fix the aforementioned issue.
+Resolving this will fix the aforementioned issue.
 - Our puppy *LOVES* to demand attention when I'm on my laptop.
+This currently blocks all issues. (jk)